-Team member selection is one of the most critical aspects of KIPP Comienza's success.
-This process helps us find driven candidates and hire team members who exhibit both the key character strengths as outlined by the KIPP Foundation's framework for Excellent Teaching and the outstanding past results that will make them successful in delivering our instructional program.
-Our teachers must be datadriven, student-focused, innovative and creative in the classroom, persistent, and exceptionally caring for all students.
-They must have strong and positive professional recommendations, be team players, embody and exemplify the values of KIPP Comienza, and be committed to the vision and mission of KIPP Comienza.
+Team member selection is one of the most critical aspects of our school's success.
+This process helps us find driven candidates and hire team members who exhibit both the key character strengths as outlined by the KIPP Foundation's framework for Excellent Teaching and the outstanding past results that make them successful in delivering our instructional program.
+Our teachers must be data-driven, student-focused, innovative and creative in the classroom, persistent, and exceptionally caring for all students.
+They must have strong and positive professional recommendations, be team players, embody and exemplify the values of our school, and be committed to our school's vision and mission.
 When reviewing candidates, we look for the same character strengths in candidates for K-4 positions as candidates for K-8 positions.
 Of course, we also consider relevant experience for teaching specific age groups.

 Team member recruitment happens via a series of methods.
-KIPP SoCal recruits teachers at teacher hiring events, education conferences, and special recruitment events.
+KIPP SoCal recruits' teachers at teacher hiring events, education conferences, and special recruitment events.
 Additionally, KIPP SoCal advertises teacher openings on college and university job boards as well as other education-related job boards.
-KIPP SoCal's Associate Director of Teaching & Leadership Development leads these recruitment efforts in conjunction with KIPP Comienza's School Leader.
+KIPP SoCal's Associate Director of Teaching & Leadership Development leads these recruitment efforts in conjunction with our School Leader.
 To seek out a diverse pool of the best candidates, we implement a strategic recruitment plan.
-Some of the strategies that we use are outlined below:
+Some of the strategies that will be used are outlined below:

 - Schools of Education at UCLA, USC, Pepperdine and Loyola Marymount University: KIPP SoCal will post job descriptions on local job boards and tap colleagues to source high quality candidates. - Established current contacts: The School Leader will reach out to colleagues who may know high quality teachers looking for positions.
-The Founding School Leader will also leverage contacts already developed by KIPP SoCal Public Schools. - Other KIPP SoCal team members: The School Leader will reach out to other KIPP SoCal school team members to see if they have any friends or colleagues who are interested in teaching. - Website: KIPP Comienza's website will include the school's vision, mission, goals, and values as well as information on KIPP such as history, network success, and the Five Pillars.
-Job descriptions will be posted on the KIPP SoCal Public Schools website along with contact information and information on how to apply by November 1 of every year.
+The Founding School Leader will also leverage contacts already developed by KIPP SoCal Schools. - Other KIPP SoCal team members: The School Leader will reach out to other KIPP SoCal school team members to see if they have any friends or colleagues who are interested in teaching. - Website: Our website will include the school's vision, mission, goals, and values as well as information on KIPP such as history, network success, and the Five Pillars.
+Job descriptions will be posted on the KIPP SoCal Schools website along with contact information and information on how to apply by November 1 of every year.

-All candidates for teaching positions undergo a substantial process to ensure that not only are they a fit for KIPP Comienza, but also to ensure that KIPP Comienza is a fit for them.
-The steps include an online application, a phone interview, and an in-person interview with the School Leader followed by a school observation, a panel interview with charter school stakeholders and a model teaching observation.
+All candidates for teaching positions undergo a substantial process to ensure that not only are they a fit for our school, but also to ensure that our school is a fit for them.
+The steps include an online application, a phone interview, and an in-person interview with the School Leader followed by a school observation, a panel interview with our school's stakeholders and a model teaching observation.
 In addition, we contact at least two references for each candidate.